 What Is Vitamin A Good For?

-Another vitamin A function is to maintain a healthy immune system.
-Since it stimulates the production of white blood cells, which are responsible for fighting viruses, bacteria, and other foreign invaders, it can help your body resist infections.
+Another vitamin A function is maintaining a healthy immune system.
+Since it stimulates the production of white blood cells responsible for fighting viruses, bacteria, and other foreign invaders, it can help your body resist infections.
 In line with this, recent studies have shown that vitamin A can reduce the risk of dying from measles.

-Although skin problems, such as acne and wrinkles, are not that serious, they make us feel less confident and even anxious and depressed.
-Fortunately, your skin can also benefit from this vitamin.
-Beta-carotene is a potent antioxidant which can protect your skin from UV damage and slow down the signs of aging.
+Now, when it comes to the skin, what cannot be downplayed is the impact of vitamin A. Acne, for instance, could be reduced with its help.
+On top of that, there is beta-carotene, a potent antioxidant that can protect your skin from UV damage and slow down the signs of aging.
 In addition to eating foods containing this compound, you can use creams with retinol or retinoic acid.

 So, what does topical vitamin A do for your skin?
-It can fill in your fine lines and smoothen your skin as it is proven that it stimulates collagen production.
-Vitamin A is also used for the treatment of severe acne although it is still unclear how it lowers the risk of developing this skin condition.
+It can fill in your fine lines and smoothen your skin as it stimulates collagen production.
+Vitamin A is also used to treat severe acne, although it is still unclear how it lowers the risk of developing this skin condition.

-According to a number of studies conducted on rats, vitamin A is vital for the reproductive system of both men and women, as well as for the normal development of embryos.
+According to several studies on reproduction, vitamin A is vital for the reproductive system of both men and women, as well as for the normal development of embryos.
 Other vitamin A benefits include maintaining healthy bones and lowering the risk of certain types of cancer.
-According to some studies, one derivative of vitamin A, retinoic acid, regulates the level of blood sugar in mice.
+According to some studies, one derivative of vitamin A, retinoic acid, regulates blood sugar levels in mice.

-If you’ve been wondering what foods have vitamin A, you’re in the right place.
+If you love eating fish and you have been wondering what foods are high in vitamin A, you’re in the right place.
 Since retinol is stored in the liver, this is the number one food for your source of this healthy nutrient.
-Three ounces of this meat packs a whopping 444% of your daily value (DV) of vitamin A. Beef liver is also an excellent source of B vitamins, like riboflavin and biotin.
+Three ounces of this meat pack a whopping 444% of the vitamin’s DV, making beef liver one of the valuable retinol foods.
+Beef liver is also an excellent source of B vitamins, like biotin and riboflavin.

 Cod Liver Oil